lff0305/apollo_chart/README.md

 Clone the repo and run commnad
 ```
-kubectl create ns apollo                  /// It is recommonded a new namespace is created
+kubectl create ns apollo                  /// It is recommended a new namespace is created
 helm install apollo . -n apollo
 ```